 Check-In and the initial welcome will take place on campus in the Fine & Performing Arts Building - Leslie Phillips Theater, 2nd floor (building is located in the center of the campus between Donahue Building and Kittredge Building).
 After the welcome and a general presentation of the college, academic sessions will take place throughout the campus.
 If you require special accommodations contact the Office for Students with Disabilities and Deaf Services number at (413) 552-2582.

 You can go online to "MyHCC" and access My Online Services to print out a temporary parking pass.
-If you are unable to do so, park in student lots (A, B, C, D, M, N, O, P, Q R, and S) and make sure to get your parking pass at the NSO.
+If you are unable to do so, park in student lots (A, B, C, D, M, N, O, P, Q R, and S) and make sure to bring your car registration to get your parking pass at the HCC Express Services after NSO.

 Dining services will be available at the Forum Café during the NSO.
 You can purchase Cougar Cash, which works just like cash at any dining location on campus.
 This allows you the convenience of not having to carry cash, or having to incur any credit card fees when you make a purchase.
 You will need an HCC ID to purchase Cougar Cash.